 conference website: ccw2021.sciencesconf.org

-Climate change is disrupting the water cycle.
-Impacts are observed in all environments and socio-ecosystems: forests, soils, lakes, cities, and so on.
-The MiDi (Environments & Diversity) network and its partners propose to focus on the different forms of impacts of climate change via its effect on water.
+The MiDi (Environments & Diversity) network proposes to focus on the different forms of impacts of climate change via its effect on water.
 Indeed, if the general trend of global warming is observed in all regions of the world, where are the findings and responses to climate extremes such as droughts, floods, heat waves and sudden and intense rainfall?

 Planned: Hydrological Modeling Training Day